Skip to content

 fn (RawElement) set_mode #

-fn (mut r RawElement) set_mode(mode TaggedMode) !
+fn (mut r RawElement) set_mode(mode TaggedMode, force bool) !

 fn (RawElement) set_inner_tag #

-fn (mut r RawElement) set_inner_tag(inner_tag Tag) !
+fn (mut r RawElement) set_inner_tag(inner_tag Tag, force bool) !

 fn (RawElement) inner_tag #

-fn (r RawElement) inner_tag() !Tag
+fn (r RawElement) inner_tag() ?Tag

 inner_tag returns the inner tag of the RawElement if it exists, or error on fails.